• Skip to main content

 A highly versatile evergreen yew shrub that tolerates heavy pruning, Taxus Stonehenge is an ideal choice for screens, hedges, topiary landscapes, and foundation plantings.
 It is especially suitable for hedging as it grows tall and narrow and requires very little maintenance.

-It is also extremely resistant to winter burn so if you’re in the more extreme northern areas of the country you will definitely want to give this variety some serious consideration.
+It is also highly resistant to winter burn, so if you’re in the country’s more extreme northern areas, you will definitely want to give this variety some serious consideration.

 Taxus Cuspidata Capitata Yew